libxml-raku/LibXML-raku/doc/Reader.md

   * getParserProp(prop)

     Get value of an parser internal property.
-The following property names can be used: ``load-ext-dtd'', ``complete_attributes'', ``validation'', ``expand-entities''.
+The following property names can be used: ``load-ext-dtd'', ``complete-attributes'', ``validation'', ``expand-entities''.

     Returns the value, usually True, False, or Failure in case of error.